TEDxAuckland/tedx-auckland-site/src/_drafts/karl-sheridan-shares-the-secret-behind-the-experiment.md

 > #### What is your criteria for picking the artists?&nbsp;&nbsp;

 It’s a mix between the most interesting submission, and emerging artists.
-People who are really passionate about the project are going to deliver the best work.The more into it you are the more you get out of it.&nbsp;
+People who are really passionate about the project are going to deliver the best work.
+The more into it you are the more you get out of it.&nbsp;

 This year is going to have the biggest main stage we’ve ever had.
 It’s our 6th year now, people are in it for the right reasons.
 It’s a nonprofit festival, uncommercialised, and tickets are affordable because we wanted to make it accessible for people. &nbsp;